-But it’s not hard when there’s a script to follow.
-Particularly a script that does exactly the right things.
+And it’s not at all hard when there’s a script to follow.
+Particularly a script that includes just the right informational interview questions.

 This article will give you:

 - 15 informational interview questions to create a job search breakthrough.

 - The right questions to ask in an informational interview to create insider allies.